 9 April, 2019

-Have you ever heard about Jest snapshot tests?
+Have you ever heard about Jest snapshot testing?
 They can be used to test the application’s components written in React.
 They can be truly helpful indeed but sometimes can also generate some problems.
 The article is a presentation of some pros and cons of Jest snapshot tests based on some real-life scenarios I’ve faced during one of my projects.

-It would be good to start with explaining what are snapshot tests.
+It would be good to start with explaining what is snapshot testing.
 So, Jest provides a snapshot mechanism which allows you to create whether node or components’ tree and store it in specialized files.
 On every run, a tree generated by Jest (whilst creating snapshot) is compared to the one which is stored in the latest snapshot.
 This kind of tests can help you develop a better application.
 But at the same time, it can generate some problems.
-Below, I’ll present some pros and cons of Jest snapshot tests.
+Below, I’ll present some pros and cons of Jest snapshot testing.
 I will also point out some tips and tricks you can use.
 Everything which is described in this article is based on my thoughts and experience.

-Advantages of using Jest snapshot tests
+Advantages of using Jest snapshot testing

 Snapshots with their simplicity can speed up the creation of unit tests.
 It’s because you neither have to look for the elements in a tree nor check the amount of the elements with expected number (like in a traditional way of testing components).
 It’s possible because, at most times, you receive exactly the same tree which is rendered in your application and you can check if the output matches the expected result.
 Let’s compare a traditional unit test and Jest snapshot test to check whether you receive the same information.

 As you can see in this example – snapshot is a single line in comparison to the traditional method.
 You receive a lot more information about the rendered list.
 In a snapshot, you exactly know what is in the header, in the button and in the list.
 Also, you don’t have to check it manually step by step.
-Next advantage of Jest snapshot tests is that you don’t have to change your test when you update the components.
+Next advantage of Jest snapshot testing is that you don’t have to change your test when you update the components.
 It’s because Jest updates the snapshot for you once you agree for that.
 Of course, you should be careful about this feature.